YasirKhan1811/PowerBI/Case Study: Analyzing Customer Churn in Power BI.md

 # Case Study: Analyzing Customer Churn in Power BI

+Disclaimer: This repository project is for my own practice and a reference for later use.
+For the real experience and certificate, get this hands-on course on [DataCamp](https://app.datacamp.com/learn/courses/case-study-analyzing-customer-churn-in-power-bi).

 ## Step 01: Data Check
 The first step in any analysis is doing a data check.
 First, we will create **two measures** to check whether the count of customer ids is equal to the count of unique customer ids.
 This is to check if there are duplicate rows.